 WHY WE WILL NEVER GIVE UP

 JENGbA would not exist if the law had been fair, just and transparent.
 It is because of bad law and accepted wrong law that we have grown into the campaign we are today.
 Does the legal establishment and the Court of Appeal really believe we are going to give up on our loved ones just because they can give substantial their interpretation and refuse to set precedent?
 It is not just the disgrace of mandatory sentences that means we will never give up – but JENGbA has always maintained our campaign is based on love and justice for those most vulnerable in society.
 That is why this relaunch is imperative and why a full Inquiry into Joint Enterprise convictions since Chan Wing Siu is a complete necessity if we are to restore any faith back in to the Criminal Justice System.

-If you've been affected by this issue, please contact us with your loved ones prison address and number and we will send a support pack notifiying them of the campaign.
+If you've been affected by this issue, please contact us with your loved ones prison address and number and we will send a support pack notifying them of the campaign.
 JENGbA is a not-for-profit campaign run by volunteers and supporters.
-We need funds to keep our campaign on track, specially for printing and sending regular newsletters to prisoners who have contacted us.
-Please organise a fundraising / awareness event in your area or simply give what you can afford ; - even postage stamps are a help!; Please make Cheques or Postal Orders payable to JENGbA.
+We need funds to keep our campaign on track, especially for printing and sending regular newsletters to prisoners who have contacted us.
+Please organise a fundraising / awareness event in your area or simply give what you can afford ; - even postage stamps are a help!
+Please make Cheques or Postal Orders payable to JENGbA.
 Thank you..